yokolet/dazzling-leaves/explanations.md

 - Solution

-    1. Builds a binary tree from 2D matrix
-    2. Starts from root node, compare root data and given two values
+    1. Starts from root node, compare root data and given two values
-    3. If both values are less than root value, moves to left
+    2. If both values are less than root value, moves to left
-    4. If both values are greater then root value, moves to right
+    3. If both values are greater then root value, moves to right
-    5. If none of above, returns root
+    4. If none of above, returns root

 - Reasons behind the solution

+    Without constructing BST, the solution looks up matrix.
+Each row number in matrix corresponds to node data.
+If the root is 3, the 4th row will be the starting point (zero based).
+Looking at this row, the solution finds left or right child row.
+Next step looks at the child row and finds child's left or right child row.

-    To search BST, it's easy to construct a tree.
-Once the tree is created, the result can be found by a recursive search.
-The tree has properties of BST, three cases should be considered.
+    Given tree has properties of BST, so three cases should be considered.
     Both are greater than root, both are less than root, root is between two.
-Comparing values, it's clear to go which next.
+    Comparing values (row number), it's clear to go left or right next.
     The given example has an orphan node, 2.
-When 2 is among two values, there's no common ancestor.
-To know the node is orphan or not, the solution uses a list called children.
+When 2 is one of given two values, there's no common ancestor.
+To know the node is orphan or not, the solution tests whether the node is a part of BST or not before tree is searched.

 - Complexities

-    * Runtime: O(n^2) - O(n^2) to build a BST, O(height) (height <= n) to search BST
-    * Space: O(n) - O(n) to save nodes, and O(n) to save children info
+    * Runtime: O(N) -- O(2N) for child tests, O(N) to find left or right child,
+        and O(log(N)) to search BST.
+In total, O(3N + log(N)), which reduces to O(N).
+    * Space: O(1) -- there's no additional list, just values.

 ## Question 5: The mth element from the end in a linked list